 To make it easy for our users to implement, we have marked the different endpoints of the toggle switch, Active and Passive.
-When the toggle switch is flipped to active, calls will be forwarded to active clause in the call-flow (Users or endpoints in this case can represent another branch office, a ring group, queue etc).
-The switch continues in the active state until the toggle is changed manually via the PBX portal or via a feature call placed by a handset.
-When set to passive, calls will be redirected the clause configured from inside the PBX configuration, this as an example could be IVR voice menus, call queues, ring groups etc. As an added security feature it is also possible to configure a email notification, which will allow you full viability as to when the toggle has been utilised and the current state it is in.
+When the toggle switch is flipped to active, calls will be forwarded to active clause in the call-flow (Users or endpoints, in this case, can represent another branch office, a ring group, queue etc.).
+The switch continues in the active state until the toggle is changed manually via the PBX portal or a feature call placed by a handset.
+When set to passive, calls will be redirected the clause configured from inside the PBX configuration, this as an example could be IVR voice menus, call queues, ring groups etc. As an added security feature it is also possible to configure an email notification, which will allow you full viability as to when the toggle has been utilised and the current state it is in.

 Successful Stories - from customers like you.

 Having just been released, we have seen so many successful implementations of this feature which have garnered positive reviews among our customers.